rulingAnts/fdat/SCRIPTS.md

   - Use when: Prefer `pack` / `dist` for primary usage; these remain available for continuity.

 ## Utilities
+- clean:dist:mac
+  - What: Removes prior mac artifacts (old arch-specific DMGs/Zips and `latest-mac*.yml`).
+  - Use when: Switching to universal mac builds or to avoid confusion with stale outputs.

+- clean:dist:linux
+  - What: Removes prior Linux artifacts (AppImages, tar archives, and `latest-linux*.yml` if present).
+  - Use when: Cleaning before a fresh Linux build.

+- clean:dist:all
+  - What: Removes the entire `dist/` folder.
+  - Use when: You want a completely clean slate before building.

 - pwa:icons
   - What: Generates PWA icons (`scripts/gen-pwa-icons.mjs`).